niranjanmourya2026/nir-demo/README.md

 # nir-demo
-This is a Demo for Github clad
+This is a Demo for Github